Minimum Distance Summaries for Robust Neural Posterior Estimation: Methodology

 \section{Methodology}

 Recall that our goal is to develop a lightweight test-time procedure for robust SBI, that is fully decoupled from the pretrained neural posterior estimator (NPE).
-We introduce \emph{minimum-distance summaries} (MDS), which, given test-time observations \( \tilde{\mathbf{x}}_{1:N} \), MDS selects an adapted summary \( \mathbf{s}^* \) by minimizing the simulation-gap in \emph{data-space}, specifically, we minimize a robust divergence between the summary-conditional data distribution \( \mathbb{P}_{\mathbf{x} \mid \mathbf{s}} \) and the empirical distribution of \(\tilde{\mathbf{x}}_{1:N}\).
-Performing this alignment on data-space leverages robustness directly where misspecification is most interpretable, and crucially, because the NPE depends on observations only through the queried summary \( \mathbf{s} \), the MDS \( \mathbf{s}^* \) can be estimated and queried directly into the NPE \( q_\psi \) completely independently of the NPE.
+We introduce \emph{minimum-distance summaries} (MDS), which, given test-time observations \( \tilde{\mathbf{x}}_{1:N} \), selects an adapted summary \( \mathbf{s}^* \) by minimizing the simulation-gap in \emph{data-space}, specifically, we minimize a robust divergence between the summary-conditional data distribution \( \mathbb{P}_{\mathbf{x} \mid \mathbf{s}} \) and the empirical distribution of \(\tilde{\mathbf{x}}_{1:N}\).
+Performing this alignment on data-space leverages robustness directly where misspecification is most interpretable, and crucially, because the NPE depends on observations only through the summary statistic query \( \mathbf{s} \), the MDS \( \mathbf{s}^* \) can be estimated and used directly in the NPE \( q_\psi \).